JLUT/kickstarter-analysis/README.md

 What are some limitations of this dataset?\
-Overall data set was only 4115 and a bigger data set would have been good for data analysis.
+(1)Overall data set was only 4115 and a bigger data set would have been good for data analysis.\
-Data set was given for 8 years from 2009 to 2017.
+(2)Data set was given for 8 years from 2009 to 2017.
 Data with more year coverage would have resulted in better outcome.

 What are some other possible tables and/or graphs that we could create?\
-Campaign analysis based on launch date and end date and its success rate.
+(1)Campaign analysis based on launch date and end date and its success rate.\
-Currency wise analysis for campaign and an additional column with FX rate for USD to local currency conversation would have been great for further analysis.
+(2)Currency wise analysis for campaign and an additional column with FX rate for USD to local currency conversation would have been great for further analysis.